goofballLogic/waterlevels.client/README.md

 # listProviders

-Return a list of data providers for which data has been gathered in the waterlevels.sync store
+Return a list of data providers for which data has been gathered in the waterlevels.sync store.

+Returns `Array<string>`

 ### Example
 ```javascript